Terradue/openfaas-fluentd/README.md

 $ faas template pull https://github.com/terradue/openfaas-fluentd
 ```

-## Using the python3-fastapi-conda templates
+## Using the openfaas-fluentd template

 Create a new function